bytewax/bytewax/docs/articles/deployment/observability.md

   -V ./values.yml
 ```

-Now you can access your Jaeger instance by port-forwarding the web ui in the deployed jaeger service:
+You can access your Jaeger instance by port-forwarding the web ui in the deployed jaeger service:

 ```bash
 kubectl port-forward svc/tracing-example-jaeger-query 8080:80